pandysong/blog/content/post/vim_tips.md

         (either session name or number), the ith window and the jth pane
 ```

+## Find out the pane number

+press `prefix + q`, it will shows the pane number in the same window.

 # Query Manual

 put the cursor on a function and press Shift K will show the manual for the function.